synapsecode/FireSetup/README.md

   - Make Sure you have git installed (Should be done if you were able to install firesetup)
   - Run this command: ```firesetup update```
+  - Done!
+Your FireSetup should now be upgraded to the latest stable version

 ---